 - If you prioritize control, placement, and defense: Opt for a round, evenly balanced racket with a softer core.

-- If you want a mix of both: A teardrop-shaped racket provides a balance of power and control, making it suitable for all-around play.
+- If you want a mix of both: A teardrop-shaped racket balances power and control, making it suitable for all-around play.

 Which Racket Type Suits Your Playstyle?